 “Peg Woffington, perhaps in tribute to the perfect grace with which she wore the breeches in Sir Harry Wildair, was an honorary member of the Beefsteak Club.”

 In 1808, the Covent Garden Theater was destroyed by fire.
-The society then moved several times eventually ending up at the Lyceum in 1838, at which time they were allotted a room.
-They remained there until their demise in 1867, with the club’s last twenty years being one of decline.
+The society then moved several times eventually ending up at the Lyceum in 1838, the same place where Madame Tussaud exhibited her waxworks after moving to England in 1802.
+The Sublime Society of Beef Steaks remained there until their demise in 1867, with the club’s last twenty years being one of decline.
 Things had changed since 1735 — in 1808 dinner time was moved from 2:00pm to 4:00pm, in 1833 to 6:00pm, in 1861 to 7:30pm, and in 1866 to 8:00pm — but the meal changes did not attract new members.
 In fact, remaining members claimed it inconvenienced them.
 There was also the introduction of railway travel.
 This encouraged people to no longer be available on Saturdays, so, by 1867, with eighteen members and an average attendance of a mere two people at dinner, the Beefsteak Club’s assets were auctioned off to considerable interest by connoisseurs for £600.
 Items sold at Christie’s were numerous and varied.
 They included oil portraits, various articles of silver, an ivory snuff-box and an oriental punch bowl.
 Still there were more items that included:

 “[T]he ribbon and badge of the President, formed as a silver gridiron, dated 1735 … [which was] regarded as one of the most interesting relics in the collection, and considerable surprise was caused by the fact that an object of such small value intrinsically should excite so large an amount of competition, and occupy so unusual time in the process of selling.”